Ifeoma28/My-Spotify-data/README.md

 ## CONCLUSION
 This project taught me how to transform raw engagement data into actionable strategy.
 I discovered that segment behavior varies not just by volume but by depth  and also that user intent (search) is often a better predictor of future engagement than ad impressions.
 Focused storytelling and segment-level analysis brought the ‘why’ behind the numbers to life.

-I identified that my most engaged listening happens in the evening, especially on Sundays.
+I identified that my most engaged listening happens in the evening, especially on Wednesdays.
 I also found that my organic search behavior drives most of my new artist discovery — not Spotify's campaigns.
 By combining streaming behavior with search activity, I could recommend better timing and artist targeting for campaigns, and even improve my own listening experience.